 Keywords Meta Tag Generator

 There are two versions of this software: basic (KWG) and advanced (KWGA).
+Both of them can handle UTF-8 encoded text.
 The difference is that KWG acts only on single HTML (and PHP) files, whereas KWGA acts on multiple files in a single operation (but does not act on PHP files).
-If you need to do only one web page at a time then KWG is what you need.
-If you have many pages, e.g. more than 20, then you need KWGA.
-Click on this link for the KWG page.
+If you need to do only one web page at a time then KWG will do it (click on this link for the KWG page).
+If you have many pages to do then you need KWGA.

 The basic version of Keywords Meta Tag Generator acts only on single HTML files, generating a keywords meta tag for a file and optionally inserting it in the file.
 Click here to see a screenshot of the Advanced Version of this software (the program lets you toggle between green and gray by double-clicking on any part of the window which is not a control).